REBLOZYL® (luspatercept-aamt) logo

 Learn more about REBLOZYL dosing

-Talk with your doctor before starting REBLOZYL about any other medications you may be taking.
+Talk with your doctor before starting REBLOZYL about any other medicines you may be taking.
 They will help determine whether it’s safe for you to start treatment with REBLOZYL.

 Learn more about starting REBLOZYL

-Learn more about how REBLOZYL has helped people with anemia in MDS
+Learn more about how REBLOZYL has helped people with MDS-related anemia

 Bristol Myers Squibb is committed to helping patients gain access to their prescribed BMS medications.
 BMS Access Support® can provide patient access and reimbursement assistance.
 BMS Access Support provides resources to help patients understand their insurance coverage.